(We Don't Need This) Fascist Groove Thang: Details and ban by the BBC

 "(We Don't Need This) Fascist Groove Thang" was written by Heaven 17 members Martyn Ware, Ian Craig Marsh and Glenn Gregory and included on their debut studio album Penthouse and Pavement (1981).
 It was the first single released by the band.

 AllMusic reviewer Stewart Mason describes the song as "clattering and jangled", with multiple electronic rhythm tracks played simultaneously making the song seem faster than its nominal tempo.

 In the lyrics fascism and racism are described in an ironic fashion, using the lexicon of funk music.
 The lyrics of the song also reference the recent election of Ronald Reagan as President of the United States.
 The song suffered reluctance from UK radio stations to play it and it was banned by the BBC due to concerns by Radio 1's legal department that it libelled Reagan by describing him as a "fascist god in motion".
 The BBC also informed Heaven 17 that the Reagan reference would need to be changed if they wished to appear on Top of the Pops.
-To promote the single, Virgin commissioned radio advertisements at a cost of £3,000, but these were initially banned by the Independent Broadcasting Authority for breaching its guidelines that no advert "may show partiality regarding political, religious or industrial controversy".
+To promote the single, Virgin commissioned radio advertisements at a cost of £3,000, but these were initially banned by the Independent Broadcasting Authority (IBA) for breaching its guidelines that no advert "may show partiality regarding political, religious or industrial controversy".
 The band responded by recording an altered set of lyrics for it, which changed "Reagan, fascist guard" to "Stateside cowboy guard".